centreborelli/s2p/README.md

 run `make all` from the `s2p` folder to compile them.
 This will create a `bin` directory containing all the needed binaries.

+You can test if S2P is correctly working using:

+    make test

 ### MicMac (optional)